ptupitsyn/ptupitsyn.github.io/_posts/2017-05-26-Ado-Net-Cache-Store.md

 # ADO.NET vs Entity Framework

-Previous article, [Entity Framework Cache Store](https://ptupitsyn.github.io/Entity-Framework-Cache-Store/), describes a way to persist Ignite in-memory data in SQL server using Entity Framework.
+Previous article, [Entity Framework Cache Store](https://ptupitsyn.github.io/Entity-Framework-Cache-Store/), describes a way to persist Ignite in-memory data in SQL Server using Entity Framework.
 The code is nice and elegant, but not efficient (as mentioned on [reddit](https://www.reddit.com/r/programming/comments/593ep1/entity_framework_as_ignitenet_cache_store/d95mnt6/)), because converting object operations to SQL queries introduces overhead.

 Today we are going to cut out all the middlemen: